 The US Open is one of the most important hard court tennis championships in the world.
 It takes place annually at the USTA Billie Jean King National Tennis Center.
 Tickets are made available almost a year in advance, so you can secure your seat and plan your travels accordingly.
 Just make sure you’re in New York at the right time.

-Top Tip!
-Download the U.S. Open app and take a look at the order of play the night before, to make a game plan of what you’d like to see.
+Travel Tip: Download the US Open app and take a look at the order of play the night before, to make a game plan of what you’d like to see.

 It may not be a holiday, but Halloween is celebrated throughout the US – with parades and everything!
-Children (and adults) throughout the country dress in costumes and prowl their neighborhoods seeking candy treats.
+Children (and adults) throughout the country dress in costumes and prowl their neighbourhoods seeking candy treats.
 Many cities and towns host costume parades.
 The best parades are found in New York City’s Greenwich Village and in San Francisco.
-These cities have large gay communities that push out the boat.
-They turn up in elaborate costumes and dial up the festive cheer.
+See revellers turn up in elaborate costumes and dial up the festive cheer.
 Have a look here to see what else is cooking in the US’ major cities on Halloween.

 The Americans know how to do New Years.
 They go all out with the revelry.
-NYE on Times Square in New York is something out of this world.
+New Year’s Eve on Times Square in New York is something out of this world.
 The energy is palpable as the crowd waits for the ball to drop.
 An estimated 1 million people gather here every year to ring in the new year.
 Many more watch it on TV from around the world.
-Plan your US tour around NYE and experience it for yourself!
+Plan your US tour around New Year’s Eve and experience it for yourself!